scottish-government-design-system/design-system/src/components/autocomplete/README.md

 * suggestionMappingFunction: a function to map the data returned from the endpoint to the format that the autocomplete will use to populate its options
 * throttleDelay: amount of time to wait after a keypress before sending the request, to prevent sending many requests if someone is typing quickly (default is 100ms)
+* minLength: number of character that need to be in the search input before requesting suggestions (default is 2)

 ## Example JavaScript